Manuel Fraga: Ambassador to the United Kingdom

-In 1973, Fraga (according to his memoirs he had been in the shortlist for becoming prime minister along Carrero Blanco and Raimundo Fernández Cuesta), accepted a proposal by Foreign Minister Laureano López Rodó to become Ambassador to the United Kingdom, under the conditions of the stint no being longer then 2 years, having the ability to appoint a counsellor and a press officer and not being excessively constrained by the Francoist administration.
+In 1973, Fraga (according to his memoirs he had been in the shortlist for becoming prime minister along Carrero Blanco and Raimundo Fernández Cuesta), accepted a proposal by Foreign Minister Laureano López Rodó to become Ambassador to the United Kingdom, under the conditions of the stint no being longer than 2 years, having the ability to appoint a counsellor and a press officer and not being excessively constrained by the Francoist administration.
 He also wanted to finish a book titled La España de los 70.
 He served until 1975.

 Minister of the Interior during the Transition

 Following Franco's death on 20 November 1975, Fraga was appointed deputy prime minister (Vice President of the Government) and Interior Minister (Ministro de Gobernación) on 12 December 1975, under Carlos Arias Navarro, a post he held until 5 July 1976.
 This was the first government with Juan Carlos I as chief of state.

 By this time, Fraga believed Francoism could not be maintained forever.
 However, while he still favoured liberalization from above, his vision entailed an extremely gradual transition to full democracy.
 The drastic measures he took as interior minister and head of state security during the first days of the Spanish transition to democracy gave him a reputation for heavy-handedness, and deeply damaged his popularity.
 The phrase "¡La calle es mía!" ("The streets are mine!") was attributed to him as his answer to complaints of police repression of street protests: he claimed that the streets did not belong to the "people" but to the state.
-He was known to be an admirer of Cánovas del Castillo.
-During a clash at the Church of St. Francis of Assisi in Vitoria (Euskadi) between police and striking workers, on Fraga's orders the police stormed into a packed church into which 4,000 demonstrators had retreated and went on a shooting spree, resulting in five dead and over 100 wounded.
+He was known to be an admirer of Antonio Cánovas del Castillo.
+During a clash at the Church of St. Francis of Assisi in Vitoria (Basque Country) between police and striking workers, on Fraga's orders the police stormed into a packed church into which 4,000 demonstrators had retreated and went on a shooting spree, resulting in five dead and over 100 wounded.